Railton Road: Squatted road, 1970s

 After the Second World War, in which the Blitz damaged and destroyed much of the local housing stock, Lambeth Borough Council used new compulsory purchasing powers to buy out private landlords.
 A result was that, while plans for new public housing were being brought forward, many properties in Brixton, including on Railton Road, lay vacant and in disrepair.
 This contributed to an acute housing crisis in which West Indian immigrants and a growing Black community, in particular, found themselves crowded into substandard tenements.
 Combined with a developing counter-cultural scene in London, these conditions opened Railton Road in the 1970s to extensive squatting.

 In 1972, the British Black Panthers, Olive Morris and Liz Obi, occupied a flat above a launderette on Railton Road.
 After fighting off attempts at illegal eviction, and taking cue from a group of white women who had also moved into the road to run women’s centre, they opened a larger corner-shop building, 121 Railton Road.
-This became a centre, first for Black organisations including the Brixton Black Women's Group, and later for anarchists.
-Others followed: by the mid-1970s there was a second women’s centre at number 80; next to it in 78, the South London Gay Community Centre (evicted 1976); the collective producing Race Today, edited by Darcus Howe, whose uncle, the Trinidadian historian C. L. R. James, lived – and in 1989 was to die – at number 165 (now the Brixton Advice Centre); a Claimants’ Union; and, underneath her dress shop at 103, Pearl Alcock’s Shebeen (patronised by Caribbean gay men, it was closed by the police in 1979).
+This became a centre for Black organisations including the Brixton Black Women's Group, initially, and later for anarchists.
+Others followed: By the mid-1970s there was a second women’s centre at number 80; next to it in 78, the South London Gay Community Centre (evicted 1976); the collective producing Race Today, edited by Darcus Howe, whose uncle, the Trinidadian historian C. L. R. James, lived – and in 1989 was to die – at number 165 (now the Brixton Advice Centre); a Claimants’ Union; and, underneath her dress shop at 103, Pearl Alcock’s Shebeen (patronised by Caribbean gay men, it was closed by the police in 1979).